roboflow/inference/inference/core/active_learning/README.md

     "task_type": "instance-segmentation"
 }
 ```
-This option, combined with Active Learning (namely `random` sampling strategy) provides a way to start data collection
+This option, combined with Active Learning (namely `random` sampling strategy), provides a way to start data collection
 even prior any model is trained.
-There are several benefits of such strategy - but the most important is building
+There are several benefits of such strategy.
+The most important is building
 the dataset representing the true production distribution, before any model is trained.

 Example client usage: